b-marie/brittanyellichblog/content/content/1-b-accessibility-html-elements/index.md

 ## Overview

+### HTML Basics

+* Each page should always have a `DOCTYPE` specified
+* Each page should have a `<html>` tag with a lang set (ex. en for english)
+* Each `<head>` tag should have a meta sharset, like `utf-8`
+* Each page should have a page title, which should be unique and should describe the page
+* Header, Nav, Main, Footer, and Aside are major landmarks that should be used throughout a page to describe the layout of the content.
+Form and Section are also important, but aren't considered landmarks.
+Not every page should have each of these, but they're important for things like skip links, which can skip from nav to main.
+Each page should always have a Main landmark

 ### Headers

 * Headers are used by screen readers to allow users to jump around in documents.
 If there aren't adequate headers on a page, a user must sit through the entire screen to find what they're looking for or interested in learning from your site.